tytydraco/yessleep/out/I_bought_a_brand_new_car_The_price_was_too_good_to_be_true.md

 I walked over to the passenger side and opened the door, throwing my purse, my backpack, and the stack of books into the back.
 Then I clambered inside, crab walking over the center console before collapsing into the driver's seat.

 I started the car and immediately the sensors beeped into my ear.
 I looked at the console and saw all the arrows blaring a deep red to my left.
-I winced and stupidly muttered, "My dog stepped on a bee," as I slowly started backing out, making sure my mirror wouldn't hit the other car.
+I winced as I slowly started backed out, making sure my mirror wouldn't hit the other car.

 I hear another beep and see a wispy white figure appear on my screen.
 I nearly screamed as I slammed on the brakes and turned around.